Tips to Reduce Food Waste

 The below recipes can help to make the best use of your leftovers and create tasty meals and snacks.
 Let’s tuck in!

-This one-pot stew uses up all your roast dinner leftovers in one go and has a great honey mustard tang.
-You can also try this using beef or chicken!
+This one-pot stew uses up all your roast dinner leftovers.
+Just add your leftover chicken at the end rather than the beginning.
+You can also try this using beef or turkey!

-There you have it, we hope that you’ve got some ideas and if we’ve missed something, let us know on our Instagram, Facebook or Twitter and we’ll share them too.
-All recipe inspiration is sourced from MABS 101 Square Meals Cookbook and BBC Good Food Leftover Recipes.
+There you have it, we hope that you’ve got some ideas, and if we’ve missed something, let us know on our Instagram, Facebook or Twitter and we’ll share them too.
+All recipe inspiration is sourced from MABS 101 Square Meals Cookbook and Safe Food recipes.